TomerFi/switcher_webapi/docs/source/contributing.rst

         for validating the ``.circleci/config.yml`` file.

-    *   argument ``vale-rstdocs`` will execute the docker image `jdkato/vale`_ checking for spelling or syntax misakes in restructured text file residing in ``docs/source``.
+    *   argument ``vale-rstdocs`` will execute the docker image `jdkato/vale`_ checking for spelling or syntax mistakes in restructured text file residing in ``docs/source``.

 Makefile
 --------